-China’s Zijin Mining set to miss 2019 output targets including Serbia copper mine13.
-October 2019. / Mining
+China’s Zijin Mining set to miss 2019 output targets including Serbia copper mine, Mining

 Zijin Mining Group Co Ltd, one of China’s biggest gold miners, expects to miss production targets for gold, copper and zinc this year although it increased output of all three metals, a company presentation showed.